rikkimcc/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset? -- The vehicle length and ground clearance provided a  non-random amount of variance.
 - Is the slope of the linear model considered to be zero?
-Why or why not?
+Why or why not? -- Slope is not considered zero since our P-Value is 5.35e-11
 - Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+Why or why not? -- Yes, this model does predict mpg effectively since our r-squared value is approximately 71%

 <img width="645" alt="Screen Shot 2021-12-12 at 12 23 04 PM" src="https://user-images.githubusercontent.com/89141436/145722653-1599b490-a73e-420a-a379-9aa63bd5647f.png">